Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 in a football game or a car object in a vehicle simulation.
 Every Agent must have appropriate `Behavior Parameters`.

-Generally, when creating an Agent, yo should extend the Agent class and implement the `CollectObservations(VectorSensor sensor)` and `OnActionReceived()` methods:
+Generally, when creating an Agent, you should extend the Agent class and implement the `CollectObservations(VectorSensor sensor)` and `OnActionReceived()` methods:

 - `CollectObservations(VectorSensor sensor)` — Collects the Agent's observation